-Fees and Charges GST Status Fee type Council (C) or Statutory (S) Proposed Budget 2023/24 Freq Budget 2022/23 Fees & Charges Proposed Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % scheme exempted from the requirements referred to in section 20(4) of the Act.
+Fees and Charges GST Status Fee type Council (C) or Statutory (S) Budget 2023/24 Freq Budget 2022/23 Fees & Charges Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % requirements referred to in section 20(4) of the Act.
 (Regulation 8) For requesting the Minister to prepare an amendment to a planning scheme exempted from certain requirements prescribed under section 20A of the Act.
 Exempt S per application 977.00 977.00 - - (Regulation 10) For combined permit applications Exempt S per application Sum of the highest of the fees which would have applied if separate applications were made and 50% of each of the other fees which would have applied if separate applications were made Sum of the highest of the fees which would have applied if separate applications were made and 50% of each of the other fees which would have applied if separate applications were made N/A N/A

-Fees and Charges GST Status Fee type Council (C) or Statutory (S) Proposed Budget 2023/24 Freq Budget 2022/23 Fees & Charges Proposed Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % (Regulation 12) Amend an application for a permit or an application to amend a permit Exempt S per application a) Under section 57A(3)(a) of the Act the fee to amend an application for a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 9 b) Under section 57A(3)(a) of the Act the fee to amend an application to amend a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 11 a) Under section 57A(3)(a) of the Act the fee to amend an application for a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 9 b) Under section 57A(3)(a) of the Act the fee to amend an application to amend a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 11 and any additional fee under c) below c) If an application to N/A N/A
+Fees and Charges GST Status Fee type Council (C) or Statutory (S) Budget 2023/24 Freq Budget 2022/23 Fees & Charges Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % (Regulation 12) Amend an application for a permit or an application to amend a permit Exempt S per application a) Under section 57A(3)(a) of the Act the fee to amend an application for a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 9 b) Under section 57A(3)(a) of the Act the fee to amend an application to amend a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 11 and any a) Under section 57A(3)(a) of the Act the fee to amend an application for a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 9 b) Under section 57A(3)(a) of the Act the fee to amend an application to amend a permit after notice is given is 40% of the application fee for that class of permit set out in the Table at regulation 11 and any additional fee under c) below c) If an application to amend an application for a N/A N/A

-Fees and Charges GST Status Fee type Council (C) or Statutory (S) Proposed Budget 2023/24 Freq Budget 2022/23 Fees & Charges Proposed Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % (Regulation 12) Amend an application for a permit or an application to amend a permit (continued) (Regulation 12) Amend an application for a permit or an application to amend a permit (continued) and any additional fee under c) below c) If an application to amend an application for a permit or amend an application to amend a permit has the effect of changing the class of that permit to a new class, having a higher application fee set out in the Table to regulation 9, the applicant must pay an additional fee being the difference the original class of application and the amend an application for a permit or amend an application to amend a permit has the effect of changing the class of that permit to a new class, having a higher application fee set out in the Table to regulation 9, the applicant must pay an additional fee being the difference the original class of application and the amended class of permit
+Fees and Charges GST Status Fee type Council (C) or Statutory (S) Budget 2023/24 Freq Budget 2022/23 Fees & Charges Budget 2023/24 Fees & Charges Fee Increase / (Decrease) \$ Fee Increase / (Decrease) % (Regulation 12) Amend an application for a permit or an application to amend a permit (continued) additional fee under c) below c) If an application to amend an application to amend an application to amend a permit has the effect of changing the class of that permit to a new class, having a higher application fee set out in the Table to regulation 9, the applicant must pay an additional fee being the permit or amend an application to amend a permit has the effect of changing the class of that permit to a new class, having a higher application fee set out in the Table to regulation 9, the applicant must pay an additional fee being the difference the original class of application and the amended class of permit (Regulation 12) Amend an application for a permit or an application to amend a permit (continued) difference the original class of application and the amended class of permit